futious/Online-Retail-Dashboard/README.md

   <img width="1000" align='left' src="https://github.com/futious/Online-Retail-Dashboard/blob/848e7b7756a7b2eedf51bd5895fc727054dfa6b3/assets/5th.png?raw=true">
 </p>

-This graph is dependedn ton a single drop down menu and allows you to change the item that you would like to see sales over time.
+This graph is dependent on a single drop down menu and allows you to change the item that you would like to see sales over time.

   <img width="1000" align='left' src="https://github.com/futious/Online-Retail-Dashboard/blob/848e7b7756a7b2eedf51bd5895fc727054dfa6b3/assets/6th.png?raw=true">
 </p>